broadinstitute/dig-dug-portal/src/components/lz/README.md

 As the Portal is its own application (with its own model, controller, etc), it often conflicts with LocusZoom in how, and when, data should be displayed.
 To combine LocusZoom with Vue, so that it can be used like any other Vue component, requires wrapping LocusZoom in a way which empowers each portal page to create panels and synchronize with their state, while respecting how LocusZoom handles its own data.

-This results in two kinds of components: a wrapper for LocusZoom itself - `<locuszoom>`, implemented in the file `@/components/lz/LocusZoom.vue` - and components that manage LocusZoom panels - `<lz-*-panel>`, implementations found as `@/components/lz/panels/LocusZoom*Panel.vue`.
+This results in two kinds of components:
+* a wrapper for LocusZoom itself - `<locuszoom>`, implemented in the file `@/components/lz/LocusZoom.vue`
+* components that manage LocusZoom panels - `<lz-*-panel>`, implementations found as `@/components/lz/panels/LocusZoom*Panel.vue`.

 Additionally, each `LocusZoom*Panel.vue` gets its own *`panelClass`*, a dataclass that configures the layout and datasource associated with the panel.

 `<locuszoom>` treats LocusZoom as an "engine" - we give the Vue component methods that tell LocusZoom what we want it to do, like adding panels with datsources, removing these panels, or refreshing the data.